srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_cots/source/index.rst

 Setting up a 5G NSA network and connecting a 5G COTS UE requires the following:

  - PC with a Linux based OS, with srsRAN installed and built
- - An dual channel RF-frontend capable of Tx & Rx, with an RF chain for each
+ - An dual channel RF-frontend with independent RF chains
- - A 5G COTS UE
+ - A 5G UE
  - USIM/ SIM card (This must be a test card or a programmable card, with known keys)

 For this implementation the following equipment is used: